Cost containment definition

 Disadvantages of Cost Containment

-A downside of cost containment is that management focuses too much on the cost side of the business, rather than pursuing new revenue opportunities.
-This can result in a long-term decline in the prospects of a business, when it could have branched out into new products and services if management had been willing to spend more money.
+Excessive focus on cost.
+Management focuses too much on the cost side of the business, rather than pursuing new revenue opportunities.
+This can result in a long-term decline in its prospects, since it could have branched out into new products and services if management had been willing to spend more money.